nudibranchrecords/hedron/readme.md

 Perform live shows your three.js creations.

+## Quick start

+1. Make sure [Node.js](https://nodejs.org/en/) is installed on your machine.
+2. Clone/download the repo and navigate to the root directory in terminal.
+3. Run `yarn` to install dependencies.
+4. Launch Hedron in dev mode with `yarn start`.

-## Dev setup
+## dev.config.js

-Once you've cloned the repo locally, install dependencies with:

-`yarn`

-You'll then need to add `dev.config.js` to `/config`.
+You can get extra functionality by adding `dev.config.js` to `/config`.

 ```javascript
 // config/dev.config.js